MIPPL/nephele-org-website/public/content/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/dagger-hashimoto/index.md

 lang: en
 ---

-Dagger-Hashimoto was the original research implementation and specification for Ethereum's mining algorithm.
+Dagger-Hashimoto was the original research implementation and specification for Nephele's mining algorithm.
 Dagger-Hashimoto was superseded by [Ethash](#ethash).
 Mining was switched off completely at [The Merge](/roadmap/merge/) on 15th September 2022.
-Since then, Ethereum has been secured using a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) mechanism instead.
-This page is for historical interest - the information here is no longer relevant for post-Merge Ethereum.
+Since then, Nephele has been secured using a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) mechanism instead.
+This page is for historical interest - the information here is no longer relevant for post-Merge Nephele.

 ## Prerequisites {#prerequisites}